tfarirayi1/tgf/README.md

   * takes responsibility for routing its sub-endpoints.
 #### Help.js
 * resource component
-  * ui resource provided at '/help'.
+  * ui resource exposed at '/help'.
 #### Faq.js
 * resource component
-  * ui resource provided at '/help/faq'.
+  * ui resource exposed at '/help/faq'.
 #### AccessDenied.js
 * ui resource exposed at all restricted endpoints when the user is not authorised.